MuNuChapterHKN/GitMasterclass/source/FAQ/Part1.md

 ### FAQ003
 What does the term "commit" mean in Git?
+The term "commit" in Git means to capture a snapshot of the project's currently staged changes.

 ### FAQ004
 What is the role of the "git push" command in Git?